Will More Expressive Graph Neural Networks do Better on Generative Tasks?: Appendix: Graph Neural Networks

 Finally, the entire GearNet message passing layer can be expressed as:

-where FC$(\cdot)$ denotes a linear transformation upon the message function.
-GearNet is more expressive than R-GCN due to its sparse edge message passing mechanism which encodes spatial information in a graph.
+where FC denotes a linear transformation on the message function.
+GearNet is more expressive than R-GCN for its sparse edge message passing mechanism which encodes spatial information of a graph.

-\paragraph{Graph Attention Network (GAT)} In order to generalize the standard averaging or max-pooling aggregators in GNNs, GAT~\cite{GAT} applies attention-based neighbourhood aggregation as its aggregation function to obtain sufficient expressive power to transform the input features into higher-level features.
-The normalized masked attention coefficient for node $i$ is defined as:
+\paragraph{Graph Attention Network (GAT)} In order to generalise the standard averaging or max-pooling aggregators in GNNs, GAT~\cite{GAT} applies attention-based neighbourhood aggregation as its aggregation function to obtain sufficient expressive power to transform the input features into higher-level features.
+The normalised masked attention coefficient for node $i$ is defined as:

 where $\textbf{a}$ is a learnable weight vector, representing the attention mechanism $a$: a single-layer feedforward neural network, $\textbf{W}$ is a learnable input linear transformation’s weight matrix and $\Vert$ represents concatenation operation.